-- When solving multi-step problems, choose the correct operations and explain methods. - Round answers appropriately. - Using formal written methods, multiply up to 4 digits by both one- and two-digit numbers. - Solve problems involving multiplication and division, including scaling by simple fractions and problems involving simple rates. - Solve problems that involve converting between units of time, including time lapse. - Draw and measure angles in degrees. - Estimate and compare acute, obtuse and reflex angles. - Know that 360° is a whole turn. - Distinguish between regular and irregular polygons based on reasoning about equal sides and angles. - Match a net to its 3D shape. - Describe the position of a shape following a reflection or translation. - Drawing and measuring angles in degrees. - Knowing that 360 is a whole turn. - Identify and compare the sizes of acute and obtuse angles.
-(Y4) - Identify lines of symmetry in 2D shapes in different orientations.
-Complete drawings.
-(Y4) - Compare and classify geometric shapes, including quadrilaterals and triangles based on properties and sizes.
-(Y4) - Plot specified points and draw sides to complete a given polygon.
-(Y4) - Describe positions as coordinates in the first quadrant.
-Describe simple translation.
-(Y4) - Consolidate knowledge of the four operations and the different methods we can use.
-(Y4 and Y5) - Multiply proper fractions and mixed numbers by a whole number. - Say, read and write decimal numbers, fractions and percentages.
-Use the relationship to solve problems. - Say, read and write decimal fractions and related tenths, hundredths and thousandths accurately. - Solving multi-step problems, choosing the correct operations and explain your methods. - Solving problems that involve converting between units of time.
+- When solving multi-step problems, choose the correct operations and explain methods. - Round answers appropriately. - Using formal written methods, multiply up to 4 digits by both one and two digit numbers. - Solve problems involving multiplication and division, including scaling by simple fractions and problems involving simple rates. - Solve problems that involve converting between units of time, including time lapse. - Draw and measure angles in degrees. - Estimate and compare acute, obtuse and reflex angles. - Know that 360° is a whole turn. - Distinguish between regular and irregular polygons based on reasoning about equal sides and angles. - Match a net to its 3D shape. - Describe the position of a shape following a reflection or translation.